section-engineering-education/engineering-education/articles/how-to-build-a-music-player-using-django/index.md

 Have you ever wanted to build a music player web application?.
 If your answer is yes then this article is for you.
 I have always wanted to build a music player and finally, I did.
 I love how Django's ORM makes it so easy to work with a database along with the views (i.e the functional backend of the app) and the template files all connected with the Django MVT (i.e Model View Template) architecture.
 Django is a perfect choice when building a music player web application, and I would be happy to walk you through every step of how I achieved it.

 The purpose of this article is to introduce the reader to the Django web framework and explore its ORM and MVT capabilities by engaging him/her in making use of Django to build a simple music player for their personal use.
-Readers are expected to have some experience with HTML,CSS and Javascript as this article will be focusing majorly on the backend implementation.
+Readers are expected to have some experience with HTML, CSS, and Javascript as this article will be focusing majorly on the backend implementation.

 ### Django ORM